Fliplet/fliplet-cli/docs/API/helpers/interface.md

 # Configuration Interface

 You can create configuration interfaces for your helpers by defining a set of fields for the UI.
-This allows you to quickly configure attribute values for each helper instance once clicked on Fliplet Studio while in edit mode:
+This allows you to quickly configure field values for each helper instance once clicked on Fliplet Studio while in edit mode:

 ![image](/assets/img/helper-2.png)
 <small style="text-align: center;display: block"><i>A helper in Fliplet Studio, showing its configuration interface on the right hand side.<br/><br /></i></small>